 3. Blue Talon Bistro

-When Aromas was too busy we walked across the street to Blue Talon Bistro and were pleasantly surprised.
+When Aromas was too busy, we walked across the street to Blue Talon Bistro and were pleasantly surprised.
 They have a large patio covered with a tent and with fans as well as indoor seating.

 The Breakfast Platter was definitely my favorite (nothing against the French Toast).
 The ham biscuit was fluffy and light with just the right amount of ham.
-The sausage link was one of the best I’ve had and the hash brown cake was crisp and crunchy on the outside.

 They also have a great selection of mixed drinks to pair with your breakfast.
+Their lunch is also highly rated and people love their French Onion Soup.

 4. Shorty’s Diner

 I love old-fashioned diners.
-The ambiance and the food here really can’t be beat in my opinion.
+The ambiance and the food here really can’t be beat, in my opinion.
 You’ll feel like you stepped back into the 1950s after walking in here.

 I had the sampler platter and substituted french toast for the pancake.
 No regrets.

 The hash browns were also crispy and delicious.
 Our server was super friendly and our food came out really quick.
-You can’t go wrong with breakfast here!
-Definitely one of the best Williamsburg, VA restaurants.

 5. Berrets Seafood Restaurant and Taphouse Grill